 Application Due Date: April 1, 2019, or until the positions are filled.

-Position details: The student will participate in field surveys and experiments involving caterpillars, plants, birds and deer in forests of Eastern Connecticut, data entry, management and analysis and project planning.
+Position details: The student will participate in field surveys and experiments involving caterpillars and plants in forests of Eastern Connecticut, data entry, management and analysis and project planning.
 The student will attend lab and project meetings and will be expected to present their results to the group.
 Applicants should be prepared to work long days in the field, including through hot and wet weather.

 A written project proposal (~2 pages) is due at the start of the position, which will be expanded to an interim report (3-4 pages, due in week 6 of the position) and a final report (10 – 12 pages, due at the end of the position).
 The student will be encouraged and funded to present their individual project at a local conference.